pnyhook221/etc/readme.txt

-git is a version control sistem
+git is a version control sistem ABC